matejMartinc/scalable_semantic_shift/README.md

 ## Installation, documentation ##

-Install dependencies if needed: pip install -r requirements.txt
+Install dependencies if needed: pip install -r requirements.txt <br/>
+You also need to download 'tokenizers/punkt/english.pickle' using nltk library.

 ### To reproduce the results published in the paper run the code in the command line using following commands: ###